 There are two different types of sync - normal sync and download-only sync.
 The idea of normal sync is to keep the contents of a local file or a folder identical to what you have on a server.
 The idea of download-only sync is a convenient distribution of frequently updated documents to a group of people.

 The sync process consists of two parts: initial setup and actual synchronization.

 Initial setup.
 Do this only once per each file/folder you wish to synchronize.
 Open a connection to a server, find a file or folder that you wish to sync, tap it so it becomes highlighted.
 The Sync button will appear at the bottom.
 Press it.
 Then select a target local folder inside GoodReader where you want this file/folder to be put.
 Then press the Download here & Synchronize button.
-This will create synchronization record in Web Downloads section and show you the parameters window where you can set various sync options.
+This will create synchronization record in Downloads section and show you the parameters window where you can set various sync options.
 Once you're done with it, you're ready to sync.
 All relevant remote files will be automatically downloaded to your device when doing the very first synchronization, so there is no need to run a separate downloading process for this file/folder with the Download button.

 All files and folders that are a part of the sync process are tagged with a special badge:

 Actual synchronization.
-You do the sync by pressing the Sync button in the Web Downloads section (it's not the same Sync button that you used for the initial setup) or on the Connect control panel of the iPhone.
+You do the sync by pressing the Sync button on the main screen (it's not the same Sync button that you used for the initial setup) or on the Connect control panel of the iPhone.
 Alternatively, you can find the Sync button at the top of every file viewer's navigation menu.
 This button will execute the sync for all the folders and files with all the servers that you have set up for synchronization.
-However, if you only want to sync one of those files/folders, you can find its sync record in the Web Downloads section and press this button:
+However, if you only want to sync one of those files/folders, you can find its sync record in the Downloads section and press this mini-button: